opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 filed_date
     **optional**
     Specifies when the candidate filed for the contest (date).
+This is considered to be in the timezone local to contest's division.

 is_incumbent
     **optional**